ProgSoc/ProgComp2023/problems/12-polygons/description.md

 A convex polygon is a polygon that has no concave angles.
 In other words, if you take any 2 points on the polygon, the line segment between them will be contained within the polygon.

 As you can see in the below image, if we draw a line between the 2 bottom points of the concave polygon, the line segment will be outside of the polygon.

-There can only be 1 intersection between 2 convex polygons, while a concave polygon can have multiple complex intersections.

 ![Convex polygon](_images/convex.png)